bdickason/bdickason.com/posts/small-teams-win.md

 Give me a small team of senior folks that know how to work together and I'll build an amazing product.
 We'll cut scope, we'll find workarounds, and we'll work together as a group.
 Give me a huge team and we'll ship something but it will take a long time to get there (and probably won't be great).

 **Have you been burned working on a large team?
-Do you have other examples of amazing small teams?
-Let me know: [@bdickason](http://twitter.com/bdickason)**
+Do you have other examples of amazing small teams?**